gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 The S3A filesystem client supports `Hadoop Delegation Tokens`.
-This allows YARN application like MapReduce, Distcp, Apache Flink and Apache Spark to obtain credentials to access S3 buckets and pass them to jobs/queries, so granting them access to the service with the same access permissions as the user.
+This allows YARN application like MapReduce, Distcp, Apache Flink and Apache Spark to obtain credentials to access S3 buckets and pass them pass these credentials to jobs/queries, so granting them access to the service with the same access permissions as the user.